irenestrat/AML-LargeVae-1/README.md

-This project was implemented in the contect of the Advanced Machine Learning course (KTH) and aims at replicating the main finding of the study titled  "VAE with a VampPrior" authored by Tomczak Jakub and Max Welling.
+This project was implemented in the contect of the Advanced Machine Learning course (KTH) and aims at replicating the main findings of the study titled  "VAE with a VampPrior" authored by Tomczak Jakub and Max Welling.

 <p align="center" width="100%">